 Enjoy some winter hiking

 If you can get out of bed in the morning after experiencing Verbier’s late-night wild side, a winter hike might be just the ticket.
 Leave the hub of Verbier behind and hike on foot to the ruins of Le Chateau along a winter trail through the woods with stellar views of Valais and the Rhone Valley.
-The views alone make this one of the best things to do in Verbier in winter.
+The views alone make this worth it.
 Here are the Verbier hiking routes.

 Try Heli Tours Heli Skiing in Switzerland